-According to iResearch, China's online retail market size measured by transaction volume was RMB1,303 billion in 2012 and is expected to reach RMB3,600 billion (US\$588 billion) in 2016, representing a CAGR of 28.9%, a growth rate significantly faster than that of the offline retail market.
-China is also expected to have surpassed the United States to become the largest online retail market globally in 2013.
+According to iResearch, China's online retail market size measured by transaction volume was RMB1,320 billion in 2012 and is expected to reach RMB3,790 billion (US\$626 billion) in 2016, representing a CAGR of 30.2%, a growth rate significantly faster than that of total retail sales.
+China's online retail market transaction volume is also expected to have surpassed that of the United States in 2013.
 Despite the huge size of the market, China's online retail penetration of internet users was only 45.5% in 2012, still much lower than the corresponding figure of 71.6% for the United States. iResearch expects that China's online retail penetration could further increase to 58.2% by 2016.